 How do I know when the masa is ready?

-The final result is very sticky dough.
+The final result is a sticky dough.
 Also test by dropping 1/2 teaspoon of masa into a cup of very cold water.
 It if floats, it’s ready!

 What happens if masa doesn’t float?
 Just keep kneading for another 5 minutes or until it pases the cold water test.